Dataweekends/zero_to_deep_learning_video/README.md

-# Zero to Deep Learning™ Udemy Video Course
+# Zero to Deep Learning® Udemy Video Course

-Welcome to the Zero to Deep Learning Video Course repository
+Welcome to the Zero to Deep Learning Video Course repository.

 ## Get started guide